Upper and Lower Bounds for Fully Retroactive Graph Problems: Incremental Fully Retroactive Connectivity and SF

 \section{Incremental Fully Retroactive Connectivity and SF}

-In this section we propose an incremental fully retroactive data structure for connectivity and spanning forest with polylogarithmic update and query time.
+In this section we propose an incremental fully RDS for connectivity and spanning forest with polylogarithmic update and query time.
 Recall that the edges are unweighted.
 We first present the data structure to support connectivity queries.

 Formally, an incremental fully retroactive connectivity data structure supports the following retroactive operations: \begin{compactitem} \item $\create(\ins(e),t)$: insert an edge $e$ into the graph at time $t$; \item $\cancel(t)$: cancel the insertion of edge at time $t$; and \item $\query(u,v,t)$: return whether $u$ and $v$ are connected at time $t$. \end{compactitem}